Yusuf Dey: Biography

 During his tenure, he gave much attention to the question of the exact borders with the neighbouring Algeria, which was ruled by the Turkish militia of Algiers and its Dey.
 An initial treaty fixed the border at the Oued Serrat.
 Following hostilities, a more northern frontier was fixed on the Mellègue River.
 According to contemporary chronicles, the Turkish militia of Tunis was the strongest army in the region; it contained 9,000 elite troops (the janissaries), further regiments of irregular cavalry raised from the tribes of the hinterland, and more than 200 galleys commanded by marines and formidable corsairs.

 However, as Yusuf Dey grew old, he was eclipsed little by little by the powerful personality of Hammuda Pasha Bey, son and successor of Murad I Bey, who gradually took control of the divan and the militia.

 In spite of this, the elderly Yusuf Dey managed to secure the assignment of the island of Djerba to the regency of Tunis, through diplomatic efforts.
 To commemorate this achievement, he had a whole souq built in Tunis for merchants from Djerba.

+There was also a war between the pirates of Tunisia and the Maltese after the Tunisians captured the husband of Agrabah Maltese and ended with the victory of the pirates of Tunisia.

 At his death in 1637, he was interred in the Tourba which he had had built near the mosque of Yusuf Dey.
 The divan elected as his successor, a famous Italian renegade, who became the most famous corsair of the regency, Usta Murad.